 How to Apply

 In order to apply for a Fort Bend Habitat home, you must first complete and submit an initial Homeowner Assessment.
-You may download an submit the assessment below, or you can call or stop by our offices and request an assessment be mailed to you.
+You may download and submit the assessment below via email to firstname.lastname@example.org.

 Frequently Asked Questions

 No, but if you meet the criteria and are accepted into the program, we will invite you to become a Habitat Family Partner and purchase one of our homes.